JIKOJI CONFLICT RESOLUTION POLICY

 If the use of Advocates in Step 2 does not resolve a conflict or grievance the parties may choose a person trained in a mutually agreeable conflict resolution technique (e.g., mediation, non-violent communication, etc.) to assist them in resolving the conflict.

-The JMG recommends the Conflict Resolution Center of Santa Cruz County (the “CRC”) for outside conflict resolution.
+The Board recommends the Conflict Resolution Center of Santa Cruz County (the “CRC”) for outside conflict resolution.
 CRC's fee is $125 for three hours, and they require that each party contributes a minimum of $25 each.
-Jikoji is prepared to assist with these fees as shall be determined by the JMG to be necessary and appropriate, on a case by case basis.
+Jikoji is prepared to assist with these fees as shall be determined by the Board to be necessary and appropriate, on a case by case basis.
 As the Sangha continues to explore current and emerging conflict resolution techniques the parties may choose alternative methods of mediation, such as Non-Violent Communication or other methods of consensus building.

-If the above steps have either been unsuccessful in resolving a conflict, or were otherwise deemed inappropriate, and if the issue is unresolvable and disruptive to the ongoing peace and harmony of Jikoji and its Sangha, the issue may be brought to the Jikoji Management Group and such further steps to resolve the conflict as it deems appropriate, under its authority as described under Jikoji’s Harassment Free Environment Policy, will be taken.
+Step 4: Bring Issue to the Board.
+If the above steps have either been unsuccessful in resolving a conflict, or were otherwise deemed inappropriate, and if the issue is unresolvable and disruptive to the ongoing peace and harmony of Jikoji and its Sangha, the issue may be brought to the Board and such further steps to resolve the conflict as it deems appropriate, under its authority as described under Jikoji’s Harassment-Free Environment Policy, will be taken.

 ______________________________